Balenciaga69/OOO_SD_Prompt_Editor_3/README.md

-# 以下README.md 來自ChatGPT產出的的總結
+# WEB-UI AI-Art Prompt Editor v3 (React 18)

-# WEI-UI AI-Art Prompt Editor
+This project is the third version of the WEB-UI AI-Art Prompt Editor.
+The first version was abandoned and the second version was developed using Angular 14.
+In this latest version, React 18 was used instead.

-This project is developed using React and Typescript and is deployed on Netlify as a static website.
+This project is deployed on Netlify as a static website.
 It utilizes Mantine and Bootstrap as its primary styling frameworks and also integrates several NPM packages such as CodeMirror and Dnd-kit.

 The main purpose of this web application is to provide an advanced version of AI drawing prompt editor, which is more user-friendly and convenient to use compared to the basic text editor provided by web UI.